Janet Biehl: Kurdish freedom movement

 In the spring of 2019 Biehl returned to Rojava, now called the Autonomous Administration of North and East Syria, to participate in an independent documentary film about the ongoing social revolution.
 She wrote and drew about the experience in her graphic memoir Their Blood Got Mixed: Revolutionary Rojava and the War on ISIS, which was published by PM Press in 2022.
 The film, Threads of a Revolution, is directed by Danny Mitchell and Ross Domoney.
 It had its world premiere at the Middlebury New Filmmakers Festival in August 2024 and was screened that fall at the New York Kurdish Film Festival's 8th edition.

 In 2022 she collaborated with Emek Ergun and Ruken Isik to coordinate the English translation (from Turkish) of The Purple Color of Kurdish Politics, a multiauthored book about women's struggle for equality within the Kurdish political party tradition, as well as women's transformation of that tradition.
-The book was edited by Gültan Kışanak while in a Turkish prison and was published in Turkish.
-The English translation was published by Pluto Press.
+The original had been edited by Gültan Kışanak while she was detained in a Turkish prison and was published in Turkish.
+The English translation upon which Biehl collaborated was published by Pluto Press.

-As of 2023 Biehl is a board member and website content editor for the New York Kurdish Cultural Center (NYKCC).
+As of 2023 Biehl is a board member and website content editor for the New York Kurdish Cultural Center.
+In 2026 she co-founded, with Eric Agnero, the media platform Global South Watch, to boost journalistic coverage of parts of the world neglected by the mainstream press and to amplify less-heard voices.
+She serves as editor in chief of GSW's YouTube channel and website.